LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs

-To simulate the compression errors, we have to understand the fault model for specific compression algorithm.
-For example, Figure~\ref{fig:fig-31-1} illustrates an example error distribution when compressing and decompressing an activation data by SZ.
-The activation data used here for demonstration is extracted from Conv-5 layer of AlexNet \cite{krizhevsky2012imagenet} in a certain iteration.
-Lindstrom \cite{Lindstrom2017Error} studied errors distributions of lossy floating-point compressors in a statistical way.
-They concluded that lossy compression error distributions depend on their adopted quantization techniques.
-Specifically, lossy compressors adopted uniform scalar quantization such as SZ \cite{sz16,sz17,sz18}, SQ \cite{iverson2012fast}, and LZ4A \cite{kunkel2017toward} tend to generate uniformly distributed errors, while transform-based lossy compressors such as ZFP \cite{zfp}, VAPOR \cite{vapor}, and TTHRESH \cite{tthresh} produce error distributions that close to normal (a.k.a., Gaussian).
-Inspired by this work, we mainly focus on these two error distributions (i.e., uniform and normal distributions) in our case studies; however, it is worth noting that \textsc{LCFI} is extensible with any given error distribution (will be described later).
+To simulate the compression errors, we have to understand the fault model for a specific compression algorithm.
+For example, Figure~\ref{fig:fig-31-1} illustrates an example error distribution when compressing and decompressing a typical variable in Nyx cosmology data.
+It clearly shows that there exists an identifiable error distribution with different compression configurations of the SZ and ZFP compression algorithms.
+In fact, Lindstrom \cite{Lindstrom2017Error} studied errors distributions of lossy floating-point compressors in a statistical way.
+The work concludes that lossy compression error distributions depend on their adopted quantization techniques.
+Specifically, lossy compressors adopted uniform scalar quantization such as SZ \cite{sz16,sz17,sz18}, SQ \cite{iverson2012fast}, and LZ4A \cite{kunkel2017toward} tend to generate uniformly distributed errors, while transform-based lossy compressors such as ZFP \cite{zfp}, VAPOR \cite{vapor}, and TTHRESH \cite{tthresh} produce error distributions that are close to normal (a.k.a., Gaussian).
+Inspired by this work, we mainly focus on these two fault models (i.e., uniform and normal distributions) in this study; however, it is worth noting that \textsc{LCFI} is extensible with any given error distribution (will be described later).